-When this key is present, the local driver will not build from source.
-Instead, during firesim infrasetup, this file will be deployed and extracted into the $sim\slot\X$ folder on the run farm instance.
+When this key is present, the FireSim FPGA-driver software will not be built from source.
+Instead, during firesim infrasetup, this file will be deployed and extracted into the sim\slot\X folder on the run farm instance.
 This file may be a .tar, .tar.gz, .tar.bz2 or any other format that GNU tar (version 1.26) can automatically detect.
 The purpose of this feature is to enable advanced CI configurations where the driver build step is decoupled.
 For now this can only accept a path to a file on the manager's local filesystem.
 This key can also be a URI.